matthew-brett/sp-ai-post/notes.md

 ## A straightforward case

-Let us say that I write a code file — call this `my_code.py` — to which I attach a license that has only one clause (simplified from the BSD license):
+Let us say that we write a code file — call this `our_code.py` — to which we attach a license that has only one clause (simplified from the BSD license):

-> Copyright Matthew Brett
+> Copyright Paul Ivanov, Matthew Brett
 >
 > 1. Redistributions of source or binary forms must retain the above copyright notice.

-Now let us say that you take `mycode.py`, copy it into your own project, and claim this as your copyright.
+Now let us say that you take `our_code.py`, copy it into your own project, and claim this as your copyright.

 This would be a straightforward breach of copyright.
-If I was so inclined, I might take legal action, but even if I was not so inclined, you have abused my generosity in removing my copyright.
-I suspect that all open-source coders would accept that this was wrong, and that we should do all we reasonably could to make sure we are not doing that ourselves.
+If we were so inclined, we might take legal action, but even if we were not so inclined, you have abused our generosity in your act of removing our copyright and claiming it as your own.
+We suspect that all open-source coders would accept that this was wrong, and that we should do all we reasonably could to make sure we are not doing that ourselves.

-The situation does not change in any important way if you find and use some software to remove my license before claiming your own copyright.
+The situation does not change in any important way if you find and use some software to remove our license before claiming your own copyright.

 Now let us say that two colleagues have written code files for a similar purpose.
 Call these `joes_code.py` and `janes_code.py`.
-Each has their own license, identical to mine, but noting their own copyright — "Copyright Joe Blogs" and "Copyright Jane Doe".
+Each has their own license, identical to mine, but noting their own copyright — "Copyright Joe Bloggs" and "Copyright Jane Doe".

-Your software takes these three code files (`mycode.py`, `joes_code.py` and `janes_code.py`) and uses an algorithm to fuse them together into one file:
+Your software takes these three code files (`our_code.py`, `joes_code.py` and `janes_code.py`) and uses an algorithm to fuse them together into one file:
 `merged_code.py`.
 It pulls off all three licenses and hands the code to you.
 You claim copyright of the result.

-In these simple cases, I continue to assert that most open-source coders would see this as abuse of their copyright.
+In these simple cases, we continue to assert that most open-source coders would see this as abuse of their copyright.

 The last situation is a simplification of the process by which AI generates